VSalwan/FarmFusion/README.md

 - Purchase Fertilizers: Navigate to the e-commerce section to select and buy the recommended fertilizers.

 ## License
-- **This project is licensed under the MIT License - see the LICENSE file for details.
+- This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-- **Thanks to the contributors and all who provided feedback and suggestions for this project.
+- Thanks to the contributors and all who provided feedback and suggestions for this project.
-- **Special thanks to [Sarthak Narang , Anamika Sharma(Mentor)]
+- pecial thanks to [Sarthak Narang , Anamika Sharma(Mentor)]

 ## Contact
-- **or any inquiries or questions regarding this project, feel free to reach out
+- any inquiries or questions regarding this project, feel free to reach out:-
-- **Email:- vsalwan43@gmail.com
+- Email:- vsalwan43@gmail.com
-- **Github:- VSalwan
+- Github:- VSalwan